+SEA theme Commentary, Site F: Land west of Hook Lane, Aldingbourne (HELAA ref: Site 18AL3)

-Biodiversity and Geodiversity within or within proximity to the site.
+There are no European or nationally designated sites for biodiversity located within or within proximity to the site.
 Likewise, the site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).
 There are no locally important biodiversity corridors or chalk streams within proximity to the site.
 Overall, the site is relatively unconstrained in terms of biodiversity.

-Climate Change Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the village and an intensification of uses at this location.
+Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the village and an intensification of uses at this location.
 The site is in good proximity to the services and facilities in the village centre, helping to limit the need to travel to local facilities (and associated greenhouse gas emissions).

 In terms of flooding, the whole of the site is within Flood Zone 1 and has a low fluvial flood risk potential.
 Similarly, the site has a 'very low' risk from surface water flooding.

-Landscape From a landscape perspective, the site is outside the boundaries of the South Downs National Park.
+From a landscape perspective, the site is outside the boundaries of the South Downs National Park.
 Therefore, an allocation at this location is not likely to have any significant impacts on the special qualities of this nationally designated landscape.
 At the local level, the results of the Arun Landscape Study indicate that the site is within the 'Westergate Western Fringe' LCA.
 The LCA is classified as having a 'moderate' landscape sensitivity and a 'medium to high' landscape capacity.
-There are no TPO or TPO areas located within or adjacent to the site Historic Environment Regarding the historic environment, the site does not contain any nationally or locally designated heritage assets or features.
+There are no TPO or TPO areas located within or adjacent to the site

+Regarding the historic environment, the site does not contain any nationally or locally designated heritage assets or features.
 Similarly, the site does not contain and is not within proximity to any features listed on the HER for West Sussex.
 In this respect, the nearest designated and non-designated heritage assets are located at least 450m from the site boundaries and screened from view by the surrounding trees and buildings.

-SEA theme Commentary, Site F: Land west of Hook Lane, Aldingbourne (HELAA ref: Site 18AL3) Land, Soil and Water Resources A recent agricultural land classification assessment has not been undertaken on the site.
+SEA theme ne Commentary, Site F: Land west of Hook Lane, Aldingbourne (HELAA ref: Si 18AL3) Land, Soil and A recent agricultural land classification assessment has not been undertaken on the site.
 However, the regional agricultural land classification map for South East England (published by Natural England) indicates that the site is underlain by Grade 2 (very good) agricultural land which is some of the BMV land for agricultural purposes.
-Regarding the water environment, the site is within the Aldingbourne Rife Surface Water NVZ.
-However, the site is not within a SPZ and is not within proximity to a chalk stream.
-The site could potentially overlap with the Sharp Sand and Gravel MSA.
-However, it is difficult to be certain due to the scale of the map presented within Appendix E of the Joint Minerals Local Plan for West Sussex.
+Water Resources the site is within the Aldingbourne Rife site is not within a SPZ and is not within ain du with the Sharp Sand and Gravel MSA. ue to the scale of the map presented within cal Plan for West Sussex.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
 Services and facilities located within 500m to the site boundary (along Westergate Street) include the 'Prince of Wales' public house, Aldingbourne Post Office and Aldingbourne Primary School.
 Westergate village centre has the broadest range of services, facilities and amenities in the parish.
-Health and Wellbeing The nearest medical centre is in the neighbouring settlement of Eastergate, approximately 2km to the north east of the site.
-The Aldingbourne Community Sports Centre, play park, and tennis club are located approximately 1km to the north of the site.
-Transportation Access into the southern section of the site is possible via a turning from Hook Lane.
-The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to-day services and facilities. Кеу Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect
+Health and Wellbeing approximately 2km to the north h east Spor ts Centre, play park, and tennis club are Transportation Transportation Access into the southern section of the site is possible via a turning from Hool Lane.
+The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to-day services and facilities.
+Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect